ermlikeyeah/ermlikeyeah.github.io/_posts/2020-04-20-weeknote-13-wc-april-2020.markdown

 ---
 This week I continued easing myself back into running after the best part of three weeks out with a leg injury.
 The nearby school has sports fields that are easily accessible and I’ve been using a pitch to run round and across, at steady paces.
 By the end of the week I’d trotted through 29 kilometres — at full fitness I usually aim for 40km so a surprisingly good haul.
 Feel free to follow me on [Strava](https://www.strava.com/athletes/41247532) where I record this stuff.

-I’ve been cycling indoors.
-I got a turbo trainer, the road bike is hooked into it, and I’m using Swift on the iPad to help makes things a bit more interesting.
-(Hook up with me on Zwift by connecting with [my profile](https://zwift.com/athlete/58d04352-984b-4336-b52c-efd7363692980).
+To help my running recovery I’ve been cycling indoors.
+I got a turbo trainer, the road bike is hooked into it, and I’m using Zwift on the iPad to help makes things a bit more interesting.
+Unless I am biking through Harrogate, which is a bit dull as courses go.
+Sorry, Yorkshire.
+Hook up with me on Zwift by connecting with [my profile](https://zwift.com/athlete/58d04352-984b-4336-b52c-efd7363692980).

 With the government’s restrictions on movement I have had to swap around my exercising so the dog has a walker in the evening.
 The bike ride in the morning has been a good wakener and the run in the early evening is a nice wind down into other evening things.